LizaVavrichyna/imaginarium-react/README.md

 npm start

 </pre>
-The app should now be running locally at http://localhost:3000.

 Every time you want to work on your application, you'll need to ensure that the API is running.
 Open a new terminal and start it.
 <pre>